RS-DAT/JupyterDaskOnSLURM/user-guide.md

 ### Installation on remote host

+Before installing on the remote host, edit the environment.yaml file in the folder to include all conda/pip packages that are needed to run your proposed workflow.

-Installing the components on the remote host can then be done on the platform as:
+After editing the environment.yaml file, installing the components on the remote host can be done on the platform as:
 ```shell
 python runJupyterDaskOnSLURM.py --uid <PLATFORM_NAME> --mode install
 ```